-But beware skipping the sketching stage and moving straight onto prototyping.
+But beware skipping the sketching stage and moving straight onto engaging a prototyping tool.
 Sketching out UI ideas can help you find the best solutions to thorny problems, and deliver the best experience to end users.

 The Justinmind design team is always sketching, whether on paper or on screen with our pre-built sketching UI kit.
 So we decided to find out why UI designers sketch, and how to make the most of this crucial stage in digital product development.

 What is UI sketching?

 There’s no mystery behind the term UI sketching.
 It simply refers to sketching out the basics of a user interface before getting into wireframing, prototyping and coding.
 UI sketching comes right after you’ve had that great app or website idea, and before building screen mockups in a wireframing tool.

 The UI sketch is the first step to understanding (and solving!) the problem.